Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Large Language Model Safety

 \subsubsection{White-box Attacks}

-White-box attacks focus on \emph{Latent Memorization Extraction}, targeting information implicitly stored in model parameters or activations, which is not directly accessible through the input-output interface.
+White-box attacks mianly focus on \emph{Latent Memorization Extraction}, targeting information implicitly stored in model parameters or activations, which is not directly accessible through the input-output interface.

-\textbf{Latent Memorization Extraction} Duan et al. \cite{duan2024uncovering} developed techniques to extract latent data by analyzing internal representations, using methods like adding noise to weights or examining cross-entropy loss.
+\textbf{Latent Memorization Extraction} reconstructs training data based on model parameters or activations.
+For example, Duan et al. \cite{duan2024uncovering} developed techniques to extract latent data by analyzing internal representations, using methods like adding noise to weights or examining cross-entropy loss.
 These techniques were demonstrated on LLMs like Pythia-1B and Amber-7B.
-While these attacks reveal risks associated with internal data representation, they require full access to the model parameters, which remains a major limitation.
+While these attacks reveal risks associated with internal data representation, they require full access to the model parameters, which remains a major limitation in practice.